 The date when you first had nexus is the proper answer.
-Assuming the states will simply be satisfied with collecting moving forward is a bad assumption.
-Fraud penalties, which are common if you are caught using the wrong date, are typically 50% additional penalties and will kill your profits.
+Assuming the states will be satisfied with collecting moving forward is a bad assumption.
+Fraud penalties, which are common if caught using the wrong date, are typically 50% additional penalties and will kill your profits.

 Looking to Buy an Amazon Business That is Not Compliant with Sales Tax?

 This is a bad idea.
-When you registered for sales tax, most states have a question on the application that asks if you acquired the business from another company and to name that company.
+When you registered for sales tax, most states have a question on the application that asks if you acquired the business from another company and name it.
 Guess what that does for the seller?
-If likely triggers an audit to see if that company was in compliance with sales tax.
+It likely triggers an audit to see if that company was in compliance with sales tax.
 If you are the seller, that means you, so it only makes sense to get into compliance now.

 What about Non-Marketplace Facilitator Sites?

-Shopify sellers are usually shocked to discover that they have passed the sales or transaction thresholds in many states and have the responsibility of collecting and remitting sales tax.
-The total due with past sales tax, penalties, and interest adds up to about 10% of your gross sales in that state once you pass the economic threshold.
+Shopify sellers are usually shocked to discover that they have passed the sales or transaction thresholds in many states and are responsible for collecting and remitting sales tax.
+The total due to past sales tax, penalties, and interest adds up to about 10% of your gross sales in that state once you pass the economic threshold.
 This applies to your own website too.

 In the End, Will You be Personally Liable?